The Epidemic > The Big Five > Tommy John Twist

 Or just the Tommy John Twist.

-That is a problem because pronating the pitching arm side forearm into or at foot plant will tend to inhibit the external rotation of the pitching arm, leading to what I call Flat Arm Syndrome.
+That is a problem for two reasons.
+First, pronating the pitching arm side forearm into or at foot plant will tend to inhibit the external rotation of the pitching arm, leading to what I call Flat Arm Syndrome.
+Second, pointing the ball at second base into or at foot plant reduces or even eliminates the ability of the muscles of the forearm to take some of the load off of the Ulnar Collateral Ligament (UCL), the ligament that is replaced during Tommy John surgery.

 Recent research into pitching mechanics suggests that Timing problems are a major driver of injuries in pitchers.
 As a result, Dr. Glenn Fleisig of ASMI has come to agree with me that pitchers and throwers should NOT be taught to point the ball at second base.